Arana–Lepredour Treaty

 In the late 1840s, Argentina attempted to regulate traffic on the Paraná and Uruguay rivers, which impacted upon Anglo-French trade with the landlocked Paraguay.
 As a result, Great Britain and France intervened militarily in the Anglo-French blockade of the Río de la Plata.
 Although militarily successful, the victories against Argentine forces proved somewhat pyrrhic and both withdrew forces following treaties concluded with Argentina.
-The peace treaty with France is referred to as the Arana–Lepredour Treaty.
+The peace treaty with France is referred to as the Arana–Le Prédour Treaty.

 Background

 France and Britain imposed a five-year-long naval blockade on the Argentine Confederation ruled by Juan Manuel de Rosas.
 It was imposed in 1845 to support the Colorado Party in the Uruguayan Civil War and closed Buenos Aires to naval commerce.
 The Anglo-French navy trespassed into the internal waters of Argentina, in order to sell their products, as Rosas maintained a protectionist policy.

 A key engagement in the blockade was the Battle of Vuelta de Obligado, where a combined British and French fleet forced their way into the Paraná River despite fierce resistance from the Argentine forces.
 Although the British and French forces crushed the Argentine forces, inflicting appalling casualties, the damage to the fleet was so extensive it stayed 40 days in Obligado making repairs.
 The expedition also proved a commercial failure as Paraguay proved to be less wealthy than expected and merchant ships were forced to return with many of their goods unsold.
 On their return the convoy again faced fierce resistance with several merchant ships sunk by cannon fire.

 Whilst the British commander Ouseley requested additional forces to support a continued campaign a number of factors compelled the British to break with their French allies.
 The outcome of the expedition with the cost of victory and limited commercial opportunities changed British attitudes.
 Argentina owed a substantial debt to Barings Bank and suspension of payments due to the blockade had caused financial concerns.
 The Times had also printed an allegation that Ouseley had a personal financial interest in the blockade, causing a political scandal.
 Tomás Samuel Hood was sent to Buenos Aires with the instruction to negotiate a settlement with Rosas at all costs.
-Britain signed the Arana-Southern Treaty with Argentina, leaving the conflict.
+On November 24, 1949, Britain signed the Arana-Southern Treaty with Argentina, leaving the conflict.